mvanzulli/simple_ClusterUY/README.md

 ```bash
   scp -P 10022 File.pdf mvanzulli@cluster.uy:~/
 ```
-To mount a virutal directory linked to clusterUY in linux or windows use sshfs, this option will be commented in the following section.
+To mount a virtual directory linked to clusterUY in linux or windows use sshfs, this option will be commented in the following section.

 ---
 ## <span style="color:red">Syncornize Folders

-First login to yout client system and upgrade included packegaes:
+First login to your client system and upgrade included packages:

 ```bash
 sudo apt upgrade && sudo apt update
 ```
-Install SSHFS package is available with every Linux package manager.
+Install sshfs package is available with every Linux package manager.
 Use the commands specific to your distribution if you are not using Debian or Ubuntu.

 ```bash
 sudo apt-get install sshfs
 ```
-In order to mount file systems using SSHFS from a normal user account, you’ll need to add the user to the fuse group first.
+In order to mount file systems using sshfs from a normal user account, you’ll need to add the user to the fuse group first.
 To do that first

 1. Check fuse group exists run:
 ```bash